Frequently Asked Questions

-Pfizer's tiered compliance committee structure promotes leadership oversight of the compliance program through the Executive Compliance Committee, the Corporate Compliance Committee, and various business unit and divisional committees.
+Pfizer's tiered compliance committee structure promotes leadership oversight of the compliance program through the Executive Compliance Committee, the North America Compliance Committee, and various business unit and divisional committees.

 Additional compliance support is provided by groups and individuals throughout the Company in areas such as legal, safety and monitoring, corporate audit, Human Resources, finance, corporate governance, policy and other functions.

 How is the CEO's compensation linked to performance?